December 09, 2013

 David Guggenmos, Ph.D., a student in Nudo's lab at the time of the experiment and first author of the study, captured the before-and-after tests on video.
 Nudo says he almost could not believe his eyes when Guggenmos hit the play button.
 "I almost hit the ceiling," he says.
 "It was one of the most exciting things I've seen since I've been in science."

-The next step is to design and build a device for testing on primates, with the eventual goal of taking into clinical trials with humans.
+The next step is to design and build a device for testing on primates, with the eventual goal of taking it into clinical trials with humans.
 If successful, the microdevice could augment — and in some cases replace — rehabilitation therapy, which is often time-consuming and expensive.
 "You just implant it, and it basically fixes the brain pathways that are injured," Nudo says.

 The research is supported in part by the United States Department of Defense.
 Traumatic brain injury is one of the signature injuries of troops wounded in Afghanistan and Iraq.